• Skip to primary navigation

 Jump to recipe

-Text overlay: Vegan pear crisp with oats and pistachios.
-Bowl of pear crisp with vanilla ice cream.
+Text overlay: Cozy pear crisp with oats & pistachios.
+Easy vegan fall dessert.
+Get the recipe at cadryskitchen.com.
+Bowl of cinnamon dusted pear crisp with dollops of melty non-dairy ice cream.

 I love pear crisp, because you get all of the textures and flavors of pie, but without the labor of rolling out pie dough.
 So much simpler!

-Plus, this easy pear crisp recipe only requires 15 minutes of hands-on work.
+Plus, it requires just 15 minutes of hands-on work.
 The rest of the magic happens in the oven.

-This vegan pear crisp recipe is great with ripe pears, which create a syrup when baked with cornstarch.
+This vegan pear crisp recipe (or pear crumble if you prefer) is great way to use ripe pears, which create a syrup when baked with cornstarch.
 The mouthwatering crisp is covered in a thick layer of oat and pistachio streusel.

 It makes the house smell AMAZING while it cooks and the scent of vanilla and cinnamon fills the air.